chersiakingdom/AdvancingNLPwithFC/README.md

 3. Now you can run all experiments via these three scripts:

-- run_features_model.py for the experiment on ZuCo data only. e.g. python3 run_features_model.py -we -et -eeg -b -s -opt
+- run_features_model.py for the experiment on ZuCo data e.g. python3 run_features_model.py -we -et -eeg -b -s -opt
-- run_stts_embedding_experiment.py for the experiment on SST data with Cross-Validation. e.g. python3 run_stts_embedding_experiment.py -we -et -eeg -b -s -opt
-- run_stts_embedding_experiment2.py for the experiment on SST data with the official train, dev and test division. e.g. python3 run_stts_embedding_experiment2.py -we -et -eeg -b -s -opt

 The parameters for those runs are:
 -v if you want a verbose output